murkl/arch-os/docs/DOCS.md

 #### 3. Chroot

 - Enter chroot: `arch-chroot /mnt`
-- _Fix your Arch OS..._
+- _Fix your Instarcher..._
 - Exit: `exit`

 ## Development

 Create new pull request branches only from [main branch](https://github.com/murkl/arch-os/tree/main)!
 The [dev branch](https://github.com/murkl/arch-os/tree/dev) will be deleted after each merge into main.

-The Arch OS [dev branch](https://github.com/murkl/arch-os/tree/dev) can be broken, use only for testing!
+The Instarcher [dev branch](https://github.com/murkl/arch-os/tree/dev) can be broken, use only for testing!

 ```
 curl -Ls bit.ly/arch-os-dev | bash